pm0u/preact-widget-starter/README.md

 - Automatic import of `h` and `Fragment` as needed (via jsx-preact-global)
 - Some eslint stuff I like
 - Some useful package json scripts
+- jsconfig for TS checking in JS files